snowmodel-tools/preprocess_python/README.md

 ## The notebooks should be completed in the following order for each modeling domain:

 ####       1. DomainBounds_2json.ipynb
 Notebook to create a JSON containing bounding parameters for all modeling domains.
+The output json file can be referenced by later scripts/notebooks using the requests package.
 Add new domains here.

-####       2. Fetch_SNOTEL_CSO.ipynb
+NOTE: This notebook needs to be run twice.
+On the first run, the user designates all domains, and includes the following details:
+* Domain name
+* Bounding box with latmax, latmin, lonmax, lonmin
+* Start date
+* End date
+* Station projection (epsg:4326 in US)
+* Model projection

+After the CSO_domains.json is pushed to github, 02_GEE_topoveg.ipynb can be run.
+Ues the DEM or landcover ascii files for each domain to fill in the ncols, nrows, xll, yll values for each domain.

+### 02_GEE_topoveg.ipynb

+Notebook to pull dem and landcover data from GEE and prep ascii files for input into SnowModel.
+These ascii files will provide missing information (ncols, nrows, xll, yll) for the json.

+### 03_met_data.py

+Notebook to pull meteorological data from GEE and prep ascii files for input into SnowModel.

+### 04_Fetch_SNOTEL_CSO.ipynb

-Notebook to get SNOTEL station data within a modeling domain.
+Notebook to get SNOTEL station data within a modeling domain to be used for the calibration.

-Files saved out:
-* .geojson of SNOTEL stations within modeling domain
-* .csv of swe and snow depth data for SNOTEL stations over time period of interest

-####       3. Build_SnowModel_line_file.ipynb
+### 05_Build_SnowModel_line_file.ipynb

-Notebook to create files to run SnowModel in line mode for calibration.
+Notebook to create a file to run SnowModel in line mode for the calibration.
+This notebook generates input files so that Snowmodel is only run at the cell(s) that correspond to station data.

 Files saved out:
 * snowmodel_line_pts.dat